 This moratorium was extended many times during the COVID-19 pandemic but finally expired on July 31, 2021.

-With only a few exceptions, most state-imposed foreclosure moratoriums, which also covered other kinds of loans, have also ended.
+With very few exceptions, most state-imposed foreclosure moratoriums, which also covered other kinds of loans, have also ended.

 To determine if a foreclosure moratorium still applies to your area or loan type, check online, talk with a local lawyer, speak with a HUD-approved housing counselor, or contact your loan servicer.